Construction and Decoding of Quantum Margulis Codes: Performance of quantum Margulis codes

 \section{Performance of quantum Margulis codes}

 In this Section, we run extensive Monte Carlo simulations to validate the performance of quantum Margulis codes.

 We use Algorithm \ref{alg:obtain_generators} to generate several codes of length 240 and 642 (corresponding to $p=5,7$ respectively) and different dimension\footnote{All the codes constructed in this paper are available on GitHub \cite{git_repo}.}.
-For each code, we simulate nMS decoding under a simple depolarizing noise model on data qubits (indicated with the parameter $\epsilon$), and perfect syndrome measurements.
+For each code, we simulate nMS decoding under code capacity noise, where $\epsilon$ denotes the depolarizing probability.
 The nMS decoder utilizes a flooding (parallel) schedule, and a normalization factor $\beta = 0.875$ for all codes.
 We run a maximum of 300 iterations for $n=240$, and of 700 iterations for $n=642$.
 For each value of depolarizing probability $\epsilon$, the simulation is carried out such that $1\cdot 10^5$ samples and 20 decoding failures are collected.
 All the codes with $n=240$ have girth 6, while the ones with $n=642$ have girth 8.
 All the codes are $(3,6)$ regular.

 We have included the codes that showed the best decoding performance in Fig. \ref{fig:simulations}, where the codes with $n=240$ are represented by solid lines, and the codes with $n=642$ are represented by dashed lines.
 Different values of $k$ are represented by the markers depicted in the legend.
 We also included simulation results for the $\llbracket 288,12,18 \rrbracket$ BB code from \cite{bravyi2024high} (in red), decoded with nMS, using $\beta = 0.875$ and for a maximum of 300 iterations.
 Such code exhibits a very strong error floor mostly due to uncorrectable errors in symmetric stabilizers.
 Among the codes with $n=240$, the one with lower error rate has $k=2$, able to approach approximately a logical error rate of $10^{-8}$ for $\epsilon = 0.01$.
 Among the codes with $n=642$, the one with highest $k=14$ is also the one with weaker performance, approaching a logical error rate of approximately $2\cdot 10^{-6}$ for $\epsilon = 0.02$, while the best is the one with $k=2$, able to approach a logical error rate of $3\cdot 10^{-8}$ for $\epsilon = 0.03$.
 It is worth noticing the code with $k=10$, that approaches a logical error rate of around $7\cdot 10^{-8}$ for $\epsilon = 0.03$, which is remarkable given its higher rate.